Addiction Treatment Center

 Published: May 2, 2023

-Updated: February 21, 2024
+Updated: June 4, 2024

-Today, Suboxone is one of the leading medications used in opioid addiction treatment.
 While treating a substance use disorder with a prescription drug may seem counter-intuitive, Suboxone is one of the safest ways to overcome opioid addiction.

 At the same time, when a person stops taking Suboxone, they may experience adverse effects.
 Understanding Suboxone withdrawal symptoms can help people weigh their treatment options and determine what’s right for them.

-If you or someone you love is ready to learn more about Suboxone treatment programs, call BrightView now.
+If you or someone you love is ready to learn more about addiction treatment programs, call BrightView now.
 Our outpatient clinics nationwide provide medically assisted treatment (MAT), and we accept Medicare and Medicaid coverage.
 Call us now at 888.501.9865 to speak with our intake specialists and learn how we can help you change your life.

-What Is Suboxone for Opioid Recovery?
+What Is Medicine for Addiction Treatment for Opioid Recovery?

 When someone takes opioids long-term, their brain chemistry changes.
 They develop a dependence that can lead to intense withdrawal symptoms whenever they reduce their intake or stop taking the drug.
 These symptoms often persist or reoccur for several months after someone stops using drugs.
 To ease discomfort, individuals may resume using opioids or other substances, delaying recovery.